mcyc/InsightAtlas/docs/project_plan.md

 ## Design Principles

-- Each phase is cleanly layered to minimize refactoring
+- [x] Each phase is cleanly layered to minimize refactoring
-- Geographic data joins use stable IDs (`CTUID`, `FEDUID`)
+- [x] Geographic data joins use stable IDs (`DGUID`, `FEDUID`)
-- Interactivity is local-first, then scaled to cloud
+- [x] Interactivity is local-first, then scaled to cloud
+- [x] Cloud-based files use Google Drive with toggleable local fallback
-- Code is modular with extension points clearly labeled
+- [x] Code is modular, with folders for `map_logic`, `interaction`, and `utils`
-- Project is designed to support multiple orgs with isolated configs
+- [x] Designed to support multiple organizations with isolated configs

 ---

 ## Future Enhancements (Post-MVP)

-- Export-ready PDF or PNG reports
+- [ ] Export-ready PDF or PNG reports
-- Support for school zones, municipal wards, or other region types
+- [ ] Support for school zones, municipal wards, or other region types
-- Data upload or config wizard UI
+- [ ] Data upload or config wizard UI
-- Accessibility and localization (e.g., French/English toggle)
+- [ ] Accessibility and localization (e.g., French/English toggle)
+- [ ] Theming support for civic or educational orgs